-Health Care Assistant Practice in BC (HLSC 600)
+Health Care Assistant: introduction to practice (HLSC 600)

 This course is designed to help participants understand the health care system and culture in British Columbia, and the role of the Health Care Assistant (HCA) in the province.
 This course will appeal to students who have come to BC from other parts of Canada, or other parts of the world, as well as native British Columbians who want to work as Health Care Assistants.